Surgeon general's TV praise of Trump earns his 'star' label

 At a recent briefing with his coronavirus task force standing behind him, Trump turned to Dr. Jerome Adams and declared the previously low-profile 20th surgeon general among the administration’s “stars” to emerge from this crisis.

 “I watched him the other day.
-It was such a fantastic job you did, and I really appreciate it," the president said.
+It was such a fantastic job you did, and I really appreciate it," Trump said.

 Trump didn’t specify what media appearance he was referring to.
-But during the span of a few days, Adams had said that Trump sleeps less than he does but was in better health, echoed Trump’s argument that most Americans should be more worried about the seasonal flu than the virus, and defended the president’s claim that Democratic lawmakers’ politicization of the crisis was, in the president''s words, a “new hoax.”
+But during the span of a few days, Adams had said that Trump sleeps less than he does but was in better health, echoed Trump’s argument that most Americans should be more worried about the seasonal flu than the new virus and defended the Republican president’s claim that Democratic lawmakers’ politicization of the crisis was, in Trump's words, a “new hoax.”

-At the same news conference in which Trump praised him, Adams scolded the media for “bickering” and “partisanship” in their coverage of the Trump administration’s missteps.
+At the same news conference where Trump praised him, Adams scolded the media for “bickering” and “partisanship” in their coverage of the administration’s missteps.

-In the long history of U.S. surgeons general, rarely do they garner much attention.
-The most impactful announcement came in 1964 when Dr. Luther L. Terry told the nation that there was a link between lung cancer and smoking.
+Surgeons general rarely garner much attention.
+The most impactful announcement from a surgeon general came in 1964 when Dr. Luther L. Terry told the nation that there was a link between lung cancer and smoking.

 More recently, they have been in the public eye because their medical advice caused political problems for the president.